 Most of the mixed reviews I mentioned above come from the high cost of visiting the Skywalk.

-Very deceivingly, in my view, the official Skywalk website advertises a bottom tier ticket at $43.42 per adult.
+Very deceivingly, in my view, the official Skywalk website advertises a general admission fee of $56 per adult.

-The total price is $80.94, and is called “The Gold Package.”
+In other words, the total price is $82 for standard dates.
 This gets you onto the reservation, provides you with shuttle service to different attractions and viewpoints, and gets you a ticket to go onto the Skywalk.

 Kids 2 and under are free.

-Another one of the main gripes from visitors to the Grand Canyon Skywalk is the attractions rule stating you cannot have cameras out on the Skywalk
+Another one of the main gripes from visitors to the Grand Canyon Skywalk is the attractions rule stating you cannot have phones or cameras out on the Skywalk

 I know.
-You’re at one of the most picturesque places you’ll ever visit, have paid an $80 entry fee, and you’re not even allowed to take your own pictures.
+You’re at one of the most picturesque places you’ll ever visit, have paid an $82 or higher entry fee, and you’re not even allowed to take a selfie.

 Presumably, the reasoning is that people may drop their photos down into the canyon, or worse, drop them on the Skywalk floor, chipping the glass.